gazebosim/gz-transport/docs/installation/installation.rst

 Configure Ignition Transport (choose either method a or b below):

-a.
-Release mode: This will generate optimized code, but will not have debug symbols.
+A. Release mode: This will generate optimized code, but will not have debug symbols.
 Use this mode if you don't need to use GDB.

 .. code-block:: bash